-The pass-through funding the CIL receives is generally recorded as dedicated funding in the chart of accounts and expensed when the proper documentation is received (i.e., timesheet, employment contract).
+The pass-through funding is generally recorded as dedicated funding in the chart of accounts and expensed when the proper documentation is received (i.e., timesheet, employment contract).

 It is important to note that the CIL (primary recipient) is ultimately responsible for the manner in which the subrecipient expends the state funds.
 Many states have very strict program monitoring requirements in place which must be followed by the CIL, the consumer, and the personal assistance provider, or funding will be terminated and fines may be imposed on the CIL.

 It is also possible for the CIL to be the recipient of a subaward.
-This is true with Subchapter B funds that are awarded to the Designated State Entity (DSE) and then awarded to the CIL or statewide independent living council (SILC) as a subaward.

-&lt;sup>49 Note that Subchapter B centers may be considered subrecipients of the DSE and it is essential to clarify if that is what the relationship is so that the DSE is applying and the center is complying with the rules properly.
+This is true with Part B funds that are awarded to the Designated State Entity (DSE) and then awarded to the CIL or SILC as a subaward to a subreceipient.
+In this case, it is essential to clarify if that is what the relationship is so that the DSE is applying and the CIL is complying with the rules properly.
 The CIL is a subrecipient, not a contractor, and different rules apply.